HAVE ALL THE SOLVENTS BEEN REMOVED?

 Consumer safety is our number one concern.
 There are dozens of different types of cannabis products, and a number of them require using some type of processing solvent during production.
 In general, the processing chemicals used to make most cannabis products are harmful when ingested or inhaled.
 Residual Solvent screening is the only way to ensure that every one of these products is safe for public use.
 This type of testing is mandated by the California Bureau of Cannabis Control and is seen in all major consumer product industries ranging from medicine to candy.

 The 2018 California Cannabis Regulations require testing for trace solvents.
-The testing requirements will be phased in over the next year.
-If you would like a more detailed description of this process, check out our 2018 CA Testing Regulations
+The testing requirements have been phased in over 2018.
+If you would like a more detailed description of this process, check out our 2018 CA Testing Regulations page.

-page.
-The first phase of testing requires the analysis of Category II residual solvents, listed below.
+The first phase of testing required the analysis of Category II residual solvents, listed below.